erickgch/chatette_ai/README.md

 # 🐱 Chatette — Local AI Personal Assistant

-Chatette is a privacy-focused personal AI assistant that runs on your own hardware.
+Chatette is a DIY-spirited, privacy-focused personal AI assistant that runs on your own hardware.
 Built for people who want the power of a smart personal assistant without giving up their privacy or paying a subscription.
 Chatette runs on your machine, speaks your language, and works for you — not for an ad platform.